muhammadmueenarif/Typescript-for-Beginners/readme.txt

 ensures that projects written in TypeScript can be used across a wide range of platforms and environments.
 Whether you're building web applications, server side systems or other software, TypeScript provides an effective way to level up your development process.

+Lec 2.
+Frameworks that use TS
+Several prominent web development frameworks have chosen TypeScript as their language of choice due to its advantages in enhancing code quality developer productivity and project maintainability.
+Some of the notable frameworks that utilize TypeScript include number one Angular, so developed and maintained by Google.
+Angular is a comprehensive framework for building dynamic web applications.
+Since its release, Angular has been a strong advocate of TypeScript.
+Typescript's Strong typing aligns well with Angular's emphasis on structured and maintainable code.
+This pairing ensures robust applications with a well defined architecture.

+Number two React Created by Facebook.
+React is a widely used library for building user interfaces.
+While React itself doesn't require TypeScript, many developers and companies choose to use TypeScript with React to take advantage of its static typing features which enhance the predictability and reliability of their applications.

+Number three Vue.js.
+Although Vue.js doesn't enforce TypeScript usage, it offers excellent TypeScript support.
+Vue.js is known for its flexibility and ease of integration, and using TypeScript with Vue.js can help maintain code quality and improve the development experience.

+Number four next JS.
+So basically, Next.js is the back end framework that's heavily influenced by Angular's architecture and design principles.
+It encourages the use of TypeScript to build scalable and maintainable Node.js applications.
+TypeScript Strong typing helps prevent common errors in the back end code base.

+Number five.
+Ionic.
+Ionic is a framework for building cross-platform mobile application using web technologies.
+It leverages TypeScript to create performant and feature rich apps that can be deployed on various platforms, including iOS, Android and the Web.

+Number six.
+Aurelia.
+Aurelia is a modern framework focused on simplicity and flexibility.
+It's designed with TypeScript in mind, allowing developers to easily integrate and take advantage of TypeScript features to create robust and maintainable applications.

+These frameworks have recognized the benefits that TypeScript brings to the table, including enhanced code quality, better tooling, early error detection and improved collaboration among development teams.
+As a result, TypeScript has become a preferred choice for building applications in these frameworks, contributing to its widespread adoption in the web development community.